Skip to main content

 Ashley Snyder, LCSW, CSAC

 Mrs. Snyder is a Licensed Clinical Social Worker, a Clinical Substance Abuse Counselor, and an Independent Clinical Supervisor.
-She has worked for the VA for 7 years as a Substance Use Disorder Counselor, providing dual diagnosis treatment to Veterans while focusing on utilizing a continuum of care approach.
+She has worked for the VA for 11 years as a Clinical Social Worker/Substance Use Disorder Counselor, providing dual diagnosis treatment to Veterans while focusing on utilizing a continuum of care approach.
 Mrs. Snyder focuses majority of her clinical work targeting programing to meet the needs of many individuals who have substance use disorders and personality traits that interfere with the traditional treatment process.
-She is trained in Cognitive Behavioral Therapy, mindfulness based interventions, Dialectical Behavioral Therapy and Moral Reconation Therapy.
-Prior to working at the VA, Ms. Snyder was a treatment provider and case manager for the Wisconsin Department of Corrections and primarily worked with the high risk/high need population as they re-enter into a community setting from an institution.
-Mrs. Snyder currently works at the Addictive Disorders Treatment Program (ADTP) located in Madison, WI.
+She is trained in Cognitive Behavioral Therapy, mindfulness based interventions, Dialectical Behavioral Therapy, Moral Reconation Therapy and Coping Skills Group for Substance Use Disorders.
+Currently.
+Mrs. Snyder also serves as a consultant for the the Cognitive Behavioral Therapy for Substance Use Disorders program within the VA.
+Prior to working at the VA, Mrs. Snyder was a treatment provider and case manager for the Wisconsin Department of Corrections and primarily worked with the high risk/high need population as they re-enter into a community setting from an institution.
+Mrs. Snyder currently works at the Addictive Disorders Treatment Program (ADTP) located in Madison, WI as a Senior Social Worker and Social Work Education Coordinator.
 While at ADTP, Mrs. Snyder has facilitated and trained numerous students and staff members on ASAM Levels of Care, Evidenced Based Practice Interventions for Substance Use Disorders, SBIRT Interventions and National Drug Court Treatment Standards.

 ashley.snyder4@va.gov